 While FMLA leave is normally unpaid, an employee may elect to use his/her accrued unused compensatory time off and/or paid leave concurrently with unpaid FMLA leave (i.e. "substitute" paid leave for unpaid FMLA leave), provided such leave is available for use in accordance with Board policies and rules.
 In addition, all policies and rules regarding the use of paid leave apply when an employee elects to use his/her accrued unused compensatory time off and/or paid leave concurrently with unpaid FMLA leave, and any such concurrent use will count against the employee's FMLA leave entitlement.
-If an employee elects to use unpaid FMLA leave without concurrent use of his/her accrued unused compensatory time off and/or paid leave, then all accrued unused compensatory time off and/or paid leave accrued prior to the start of the FMLA leave will be available to the employee upon return from his/her unpaid FMLA leave, subject to and in accordance with the terms of the District's plan/policies for such compensatory time and paid leave.
+If an employee elects to use unpaid FMLA leave, then all accrued unused compensatory time off and/or paid leave accrued prior to the start of the FMLA leave will be available to the employee upon return from his/her unpaid FMLA leave, subject to and in accordance with the terms of the District's plan/policies for such compensatory time and paid leave.
 Use of FMLA leave shall not preclude the use of other applicable unpaid leave that will extend the employee's leave beyond 12 weeks, provided that the use of FMLA leave shall not serve to extend such other unpaid leave.
 Any full workweek period during which the employee would not have been required to work, including summer break, winter break and spring break, is not counted against the employee's FMLA leave entitlement.